dmitrynovik/NetEnumerableExtensions/README.md

 }
 // Could we do any better?
 ```
-All methods are null-safe and accept nulls as legit input, e.g. there is no need to write checks to prevent null reference exceptions
+All methods in this repository are null-safe and accept nulls as legit input, e.g. there is no need to write checks to prevent null reference exceptions.

 The behavior on input nulls is same as on empty sets - no action executed or empty enumerator is being returned.
 ```
 ICollection<int> bugger = null;